jentery/engl425/index.md

 1. Respond to [Prompt 4](#prompt-4) and submit your response via Brightspace (link coming soon) by *Monday, April 19th at 5pm*.
 2. Email us any questions or concerns you have you about [Prompt 4](#prompt-4), especially if you would like us to clarify something in the prompt.

-This week's step (the final) should consume no more than *five hours* of your time.
+This week's step (the final) should consume no more than *seven hours* of your time.

 Thank you!
 We hope you enjoy your summer.